Mercury (planet): Surface geology

 Mercury's surface is similar in appearance to that of the Moon, showing extensive mare-like plains and heavy cratering, indicating that it has been geologically inactive for billions of years.
 It is more heterogeneous than the surface of Mars or the Moon, both of which contain significant stretches of similar geology, such as maria and plateaus.
 Albedo features are areas of markedly different reflectivity, which include impact craters, the resulting ejecta, and ray systems.
 Larger albedo features correspond to higher reflectivity plains.
-Mercury has dorsa (also called "wrinkle-ridges"), Moon-like highlands, montes (mountains), planitiae (plains), rupes (escarpments), and valles (valleys).
+Mercury has "wrinkle-ridges" (dorsa), Moon-like highlands, mountains (montes), plains (planitiae), escarpments (rupes), and valleys (valles).

 The planet's mantle is chemically heterogeneous, suggesting the planet went through a magma ocean phase early in its history.
-Crystallization of minerals and convective overturn resulted in layered, chemically heterogeneous crust with large-scale variations in chemical composition observed on the surface.
-The crust is low in iron but high in sulfur, resulting from the stronger early chemically reducing conditions than is found in the other terrestrial planets.
+Crystallization of minerals and convective overturn resulted in a layered, chemically heterogeneous crust with large-scale variations in chemical composition observed on the surface.
+The crust is low in iron but high in sulfur, resulting from the stronger early chemically reducing conditions than is found on other terrestrial planets.
 The surface is dominated by iron-poor pyroxene and olivine, as represented by enstatite and forsterite, respectively, along with sodium-rich plagioclase and minerals of mixed magnesium, calcium, and iron-sulfide.
 The less reflective regions of the crust are high in carbon, most likely in the form of graphite.

-Names for features on Mercury come from a variety of sources.
+Names for features on Mercury come from a variety of sources and are set according to the IAU planetary nomenclature system.
 Names coming from people are limited to the deceased.
 Craters are named for artists, musicians, painters, and authors who have made outstanding or fundamental contributions to their field.
 Ridges, or dorsa, are named for scientists who have contributed to the study of Mercury.
 Depressions or fossae are named for works of architecture.
 Montes are named for the word "hot" in a variety of languages.
 Plains or planitiae are named for Mercury in various languages.
 Escarpments or rupēs are named for ships of scientific expeditions.
 Valleys or valles are named for abandoned cities, towns, or settlements of antiquity.